rdforte/competitive-programming/CODE_TEMPLATES.md

 # Code Template

-Here are code templates for common patterns for all the data structures and algorithms
+Here are code templates for common patterns.

 ## Two pointers: one input, opposite ends